KamsiO/Lorien_Legacies_WebApp/README.md

-# Lorien Legacies Website
+# Lorien Legacies Web Application
-A multi-paged website for my favorite book series, "The Lorien Legacies" by Pittacus Lore – made using HTML, CSS, Bootstrap 4, JavaScript, and Node.js
+A multi-paged web application for my favorite book series, "The Lorien Legacies" by Pittacus Lore – made using HTML, CSS, Bootstrap 4, JavaScript, and Node.js

 ## Table of contents
 * [Introduction](#introduction)